Alexander: The Quality Without a Name

 2. The Forces Are the Point

 The centre of a pattern is the field of forces: the genuine, competing pressures the situation creates.
 A room needs daylight and needs shelter from glare.
 An entrance needs to welcome and needs to secure.
-The forces are real, they pull against each other, and a pattern earns its place only if its resolution actually holds both rather than sacrificing one.
+The forces are real, they pull against each other, and a pattern should earn its place only if its resolution actually holds both rather than sacrificing one.

 3. The Quality Without a Name